How To Check Turntable Or Record Player Speed

 turntable speed measurement through mobile app

-4) There is a timer in the mobile app so you should let your phone keep spinning on the turntable until the speed test result is displayed on the screen.
+4) The mobile app has a timer, so you should let your phone keep spinning on the turntable until the speed test result is displayed on the screen.

 That’s it.
 You have successfully measured the speed of your turntable.